 This particular Graceland is not Elvis Presley's home in Memphis but a beach house in Southern California — and, true to curious Hollywood logic, it has been replicated in Fort Lauderdale, FL, for a crime series that will debut on the USA Network in May.

+"I'm playing an undercover FBI agent, and basically it's a true story," the actor said by phone after a tough day of toiling on sand and surf.
+"In the 1990s, the FBI seized the mansion of a former cartel head who was so Elvis-obsessed he decorated his home like Graceland — and the law actually used this place in Southern California as a safe house for undercover FBI/DEA/Customs agents up until right after 9/11."
 Meanwhile back at the barricades, Tveit admitted he had seen the Les Miz movie — twice! — and has no problem shilling his little soul out for it.
 "I'm so, so proud of that film," he trilled.
 "Y'know, sometimes when you're working on a project, you can sense what you're doing is different or special — and it really had that kind of feeling.

 "For one thing, they had six full weeks' rehearsal before filming, which is unheard of.
 I had four and a half weeks' myself.
 It was like a play, blocking it out on mock sets."